-Every project that we fund creates some sort of information or material.
-This might be a spreadsheet, a piece of software, a slide deck, or a set of hardware schematics.
-We work with our partners to package these materials in a way that makes them easy for other organizations to access, understand, and use.
+There isn't one answer to this question, as every project that we fund creates different sorts of material.
+The end result might be a spreadsheet, a piece of software, a slide deck, or a set of hardware schematics.
+We work with our partners to package these materials in a way that makes them easy for other organisations to access, understand, and use.
 As an example: if a project creates a piece of software, the package might include the code itself, instructional materials on using and modifying the code, and a video describing the what, why, and how of the software.
-All packages that we publish will be either linked to or made available for download on our Projects page.
+We will also include an audio interview, podcast-style, as soon as the project is ready to publish the final materials.
+All of the innovation packages that we publish will be made available on our Materials page.

-In general, other organizations should be able to use your solution “out of the box” and free of charge.
+In general, other organisations should be able to use your solution “out of the box” and free of charge.
 If that’s not possible, we probably aren’t the right partner to fund your project.

 We understand how hard this work is and embrace “failure” as a necessary part of innovation.
 Failure is not a bad thing for us; as long as we are failing for the right reasons, and can capture some lessons and insight along the way, we are all good.

 In a situation where a project doesn’t work out, we’ll work with you to publish a summary of what we learned.
-Being transparent about failure can help us and other organizations get better; by avoiding costly mistakes, considering how we might do things differently, or inspiring new thinking.
-Our view is: if other organizations can learn from your experience, then it’s not all a loss.
+Being transparent about failure can help us and other organisations get better; by avoiding costly mistakes, considering how we might do things differently, or inspiring new thinking.
+Our view is: if other organisations can learn from your experience, then it’s not all a loss.